 Journal Article: “Consumer Culture Theory (CCT): Twenty Years of Research” by Arnould and Thompson, Journal of Consumer Research, 2005

 Textbook: Consumer Culture Theory, eds.
-Eric Arnould and Craig Thompson, Sage, forthcoming 2018
+Eric Arnould and Craig Thompson, Sage, 2018 (Royalties will be donated to the CCTC)

 Journal Article: “Consumer Culture Theory: The Ironies of History” by Askegaard and Scott, Marketing Theory, 2013